-12. Equipment Requirements
+7 Equipment Requirements

-12.1 Property management and inventory
+7.1 Property Management and Inventory

-The grantee must ensure equipment purchased with grant funds must be used for the purpose of the Grant and as approved by OOG.
+The grantee must ensure equipment purchased with grant funds is used for the purpose of the Grant and as approved by OOG.
 The grantee must develop and implement a control system to prevent loss, damage or theft of property and investigate and document any loss, damage or theft of property funded under this Grant.